cognate-lang/cognate/INTRODUCTION.md

 jlkfdajlf Print djklsajlk "hello world" jdklsajdsja;
 ```

-This feature is intended to allow you to embed comments into your statements, making code self documenting and more readable.
+This feature allows you to embed comments into your statements, making code self documenting and more readable.
 Of course for simple programs like hello world, this documentation is unnecessary.

 ### Statements and the stack